 Mode of instruction

 Digital exam, in which both question are answered as well as small programmable questions need to be programmed.
-The exam covers 70% of the grade, the three assignments each cover 10% of the grade.
+The exam covers 70% of the grade, the programming assignments each cover the other 30% of the grade.
 The exam and assignments need to be graded at least 5.5 to successfully pass the course.

 Anany Levitin, Introduction to The Design and Analysis of Algorithms, third edition (Pearson, 2012, ISBN: 978-0-273-76411-3).